CalculatedContent/s3snapshot/Readme.markdown

 # Notes

 Occasionally a cleanup operation will miss a time stamp.
 From my testing this appears to be due to the amazon eventual consistency, and the timestamp not being returned on a delim search.
 On the next run it is usually deleted

+#Future features

+* Use native s3 copying for unmodified files (similar to s3sync).
+If a file exists in the previous completed backup and has not changed, copy it on the new path in s3, this will avoid the need to upload unmodified files.